Current Exhibitions: Volume -- 323 Projects, Los Angeles / Everywhere

 Download High Resolution Image

-Aroid House Displacent Prism, 2011
+Aroid House Displacement Prism, 2011

 Digitally altered photograph, sintra mounted archival inkjet print